coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

    default ``Proof using`` value.
 E.g. ``Set Default Proof Using "a b"`` will complete all ``Proof`` commands not followed by a ``using`` part with ``using a b``.

+   Note that :n:`@section_var_expr` isn't validated immediately.
+An invalid value will generate an error on a subsequent :cmd:`Proof` or :cmd:`Qed` command.

 .. flag:: Suggest Proof Using